C0DYM/Local-Meshcore-Config/README.md

   Great for in-person meetups and adding private channels.

 - **Internet Map**
-  Find a repeater and add it to contacts before you hear an advert.
+  Find a repeater and add it to your contacts before you hear an advert.
   Note: this doesn’t make it work unless you’re actually in range—**Discover Nearby Nodes** is often the better strategy.

-### Managing contacts ⭐ Recommended tips
+### Managing contacts - Recommended tips
 - In the **Contacts tab** (lower left), you can search, filter, and sort your contacts.
 - You can set a **custom name** for someone else’s node:
   open their **⋮** → **Details** → edit name with the **pencil** icon.